-With fewer discretizations, each individual discretization possesses a larger range, making it more difficult for samples drawn from these discretizations to transition accurately between decision epochs, leading to more error in approximating $\{\bar{\mathbf{X}}_t\}$.
-On the other hand, when a larger number of discretizations is employed, each discretization exhibits a smaller range.
+With fewer discretization regions, each individual discretization possesses a larger range, making it more difficult for samples drawn from these discretization regions to transition accurately between decision epochs, leading to more error in approximating $\{\bar{\mathbf{X}}_t\}$.
+On the other hand, when a larger number of discretization regions is employed, each discretization exhibits a smaller range.
 By drawing a sufficient number of samples, it becomes possible to provide a more precise description of $\{\bar{\mathbf{X}}_t\}$.
 These findings highlight the algorithm's reliability and accuracy in capturing the system's dynamics.

-\emph{\textbf{How Accurate Are the Discretizations Generated from the GreedyCut Discretization Method? }} Next, to evaluate the quality of discretizations generated from the GreedyCut discretization method, we draw samples and calculate the mean squared error across all samples.
-This error is measured between the actual trajectory ($\{\mathbf{X}_t\}$) and anticipated Markovian trajectory ($\{\tilde{\mathbf{X}}_t\}$), using the transition matrix created in Algorithm~\ref{sample} using the discretizations generated from Algorithm~\ref{euclid} based on the same 1000 samples for evaluating Algorithm~\ref{sample}.
+\textit{\textbf{How Accurate Are the Discretization Regions Generated from the GreedyCut Discretization Method? }} Next, to evaluate the quality of discretization regions generated from the GreedyCut discretization method, we draw samples and calculate the mean squared error across all samples.
+This error is measured between the actual trajectory ($\{\mathbf{X}_t\}$) and anticipated Markovian trajectory ($\{\tilde{\mathbf{X}}_t\}$), using the transition matrix created in Algorithm 2 using the discretization regions generated from Algorithm~\ref{euclid} based on the same 100 samples for evaluating Algorithm 2.

-We use the same discretization levels (90, 150, 300, and 1200 discretizations) generated in the previous section for evaluation.
-To benchmark our model, we also generated uniform discretizations with the same discretizations.
-Then, for both discretization methods, transition probability matrices were generated using Algorithm~\ref{sample}.
+We use the same discretization levels (90, 150, 300, and 1200 discretization regions ) generated in the previous section for evaluation.
+To benchmark our model, we also generated uniform and InverseProportional discretization regions with the same number of discretization regions.
+Then, for all discretization methods, transition probability matrices were generated using Algorithm 2.